temporalio/idea-settings/README.md

     ```
     (again, these lines should **NOT** be there).
 3. Create personal token [here](https://github.com/settings/tokens) with only `public_repo` scope.
-4. Add settings repository ("File/Manage IDE Settings/Settings Repository..."): https://github.com/temporalio/idea-settings.git and click "Overwrite Local".
+4. Add settings repository "File/Manage IDE Settings/Settings Repository...": https://github.com/temporalio/idea-settings.git and click "Overwrite Local".
 5. Settings will be automatically synced with every IDE/project restart.